I'll never forget that September morning.

 As a new college graduate, I felt that the world awaited me.
 With no house, no job and no spouse, I realized there was no better time to move halfway across the world.

 I had come to Russia on STINT.
-Standing for Short Term INTernational, this yearlong program is the vehicle for 400 American Christians, mostly recent college graduates, to spend a year in full-time overseas ministry with Campus Crusade for Christ.
-One primary goal of STINT is to establish ministries in cities where Campus Crusade has no long-term American or national staff members.
+Standing for Short Term INTernational, this yearlong program is the vehicle for 400 American Christians, mostly recent college graduates, to spend a year in full-time overseas ministry with Cru.
+One primary goal of STINT is to establish ministries in cities where Cru has no long-term American or national staff members.

 Our team began with what we knew: English.
 We'd been told during our training that Russian students were anxious to learn about anything American.
 Many students studied English for years but never interacted with a native speaker.